-Cheyenne Frontier Days Old West Museum
+13. Cheyenne Frontier Days Old West Museum

-Address: 4610 Carey Ave, Cheyenne, WY 82001, United States
+Address: 4610 Carey Ave, Cheyenne, WY 82001

-Permanent exhibits include Western horse and carts, the history and souvenirs of Cheyenne’s border riding celebrations, Cheyenne’s local history, pioneer handicrafts and clothing, and Western and folk art.
+The museum houses the Cheyenne Frontier Hall of Fame.
+Permanent exhibits include Western horses and carts, the history and souvenirs of Cheyenne’s border riding celebrations, Cheyenne’s local natural history, pioneer handicrafts and clothing, and Western and folk art.

+His surviving family members donated the saddle, which Danks won in the CFD tournament in 1907, to the museum in September 2013.
 Shirley E. Flynn, director from 1987 to 1991, pinned the Frontier Days celebration’s history in her 1996 book Let’s Go!
 Let’s Show!
 Let’s Rodeo!
 The History of Cheyenne Frontier Days.

 See Related: Best Things to do in Sioux Falls, South Dakota

-Ames Brothers State Historic Site
+14. Ames Brothers State Historic Site

-Address: 210 Monument Rd, Buford, WY 82052, United States
+Address: 210 Monument Rd, Buford, WY 82052

 See Related: Best Museums in the United States

-National Historic Trails Interpretive Center
+15. National Historic Trails Interpretive Center

-Address: 1501 N Poplar St, Casper, WY 82601, United States
+Address: 1501 N Poplar St, Casper, WY 82601

-Explore Wyoming’s Ghost Towns
+16. Explore Wyoming’s Ghost Towns

+Checking out the different ghost towns is among the best things to do in Wyoming.
 The most well-known ghost towns in Wyoming include:

 2. Atlantic City

-This town was decimated by the fire making it look like a ghost town from afar.
+This town was decimated by the fire, making it look like a ghost town from afar.
 It started out as a railroad destination and quickly grew into an agricultural center for the region.

-The day of the fire decimated all of the buildings and railroads leaving very little behind to explore in this area.
+The day of the fire decimated all of the buildings and railroads, leaving very little behind to explore in this area.
 Atlantic City is haunted because of its tragic history.
 Heart-breaking things happened here, and they left a trail that can’t be forgotten.

 The fire that destroyed this town had one very fortunate side effect: the fire drove all the residents away, so now there’s no one to shred their clothes or call things up out of thin air.
 It’s too bad Atlantic City isn’t more accessible than other towns.
 Setting foot in this place would make for excellent ghost hunting!